 Emails or discussion postings will receive a response from the instructor, usually in less than 48 hours.
 Urgent emails should be marked as such.
-Instructor feedback on assignments will usually be available within 3 days from the close date of the assignment.
-When contacting your instructor, please follow professional communication guidelines.
-Please include your name and your course name and section in email communications.
-Email communications must be held at reasonable, respectable hours (BEFORE 8pm).
 Check regularly for responses.

 Discussion Requirement

 Online courses often require minimal to no face-to-face meetings.
 However, conversations about the readings, lectures, materials, and other aspects of the course can take place in a seminar fashion.
 This will be accomplished by the use of the discussion board.
 The exact use of discussion will be determined by the instructor.